loyada/typedpy/docs/structures.rst

     bar = Bar(a="abc", x=10, b=8)

-Just like Partial, Omit can also be used directly:
+Just like Partial, Pick can also be used directly:

 .. code-block:: python